wesley-trust/wesleytrust-com/_posts/2021-03-31-graph-api-groups.md

 This creates a complete solution that can be deployed in an Azure Pipeline.

 ### Managing Azure AD groups
-- Get-WTAzureADGroup
+- [Get-WTAzureADGroup][function-get]
-- Edit-WTAzureADGroup
+- [Edit-WTAzureADGroup][function-edit]
-- New-WTAzureADGroup
+- [New-WTAzureADGroup][function-new]
-- Remove-WTAzureADGroup
+- [Remove-WTAzureADGroup][function-remove]
-- Export-WTAzureADGroup
+- [Export-WTAzureADGroup][function-export]

 ## Managing Azure AD groups

 ### Get-WTAzureADGroup
 The first function is [Get-WTAzureADGroup][function-get], which you can access from my GitHub.

 This gets the Azure AD groups, including all, specific IDs and specific group properties.
 This is needed in order to compare what's in Azure AD, to what may need to be updated or removed within the pipeline.

 Examples below: